 As mentioned above, many practices can work and it’s about finding what works for you.
 Today we’ll explore a personal favourite and an incredible for tool for strengthening body, mind and spirit: yoga.

 Over the past few decades there’s been a widespread and renewed interest in yoga’s benefits.
-Pretty often, there’s an emphasis is placed on yoga’s physical aspects – which when practiced, are of course, hugely beneficial (in terms of fitness, strength, circulation, flexibility and mobility).
-However, such a view is limiting to the full, transformative potential of yoga.
+Pretty often, the emphasis is placed on yoga’s physical aspects – which when practiced, are of course, hugely beneficial (in terms of fitness, strength, circulation, flexibility and mobility).
+However, this view is still limiting to the full, transformative potential of yoga.

-When infused with a conscious knowledge and gentle application of its original purpose, your yoga practice will deepen – allowing you to in practice, become an embodied channel of peace.
-In the process you can gain focus, clarity and vitality.
+When infused with a conscious knowledge and gentle application of its original purpose, your yoga practice will deepen – allowing you to essentially become an embodied channel of peace.
+In the process, you will gain focus, clarity and vitality.
 Reducing stress, yoga heals and strengthens both body and mind.
-Simple measures applied with consistency and commitment will encourage mindfulness – organically and gradually deepening your practice.
+Simple techniques applied with consistency and commitment will encourage mindfulness – organically and gradually deepening your practice.

 ‘I am practicing asana, but at a level where the quality is meditative.
 The totality of being, from core to skin, is experienced.
 Mind is unruffled, intelligence is awake in heart rather than in head, self is quiescent, and conscious life is in every cell of the body.